MFDEV17/MFDEV17/README.md

-In love with programming, kittens and Satoshi Kon movies
+In love with programming, kittens and Satoshi Kon movies.
 Love to learn and discover new things and technologies

 I study Java, Spring Framework ecosystem, ReactJS.